 - In dealing with students, professors must demonstrate by precept and example the necessity of rigorous honesty in the use of sources and of respect for the work of others.

 - Any discovery of suspected plagiarism or research misconduct should be reported and investigated at once.

 Faculty members at California Lutheran University are expected to be effective teachers.
 The criteria and procedures by which faculty demonstrate teaching effectiveness are described in the Faculty Evaluation Process and Standards Section.

 California Lutheran University desires equity in the distribution of teaching and other assignments.
 Recognizing that classroom teaching is only one aspect, albeit the most important, of a faculty member’s total workload, general guidelines for teaching loads are an important and useful tool in defining a major portion of faculty work.

 - Normal Full-time Teaching Load

 The normal teaching load per full-time instructional faculty member is 24 semester credit hours or the equivalent per year.
 In computing normal teaching load, special policies apply to independent studies, internships, student teaching, English composition courses, laboratory science courses, music lessons, and studio art courses.

 These formulae are contained in a document, “Faculty Load Policies,” which is kept by the Vice President for Academic Affairs and periodically reviewed by the deans and the Faculty Affairs and Development Committee (FADC).
-The “Faculty Load Policies” document will also be kept in the faculty secretaries’ offices and will be available for review.
+The “Faculty Load Policies” document will also be kept in the Academic Affairs folder.

 - Half-time Teaching Load